christymugs/embodied_intelligence/README.md

 # Embodying Intelligence in Real Robots — Learnability-Driven Evolution

-Co-evolving robot **morphology** for **learnability** rather than peak task performance.
-The research question (per the SOTA report): can evolutionary pressure on _how fast a body learns_ — not on task success alone — produce morphologies that acquire skills faster within a lifetime (a morphological Baldwin effect)?
+This project explores how robot bodies can be evolved not just to perform well, but to **learn well**.

+Instead of selecting morphologies only by their final task performance, this system evolves robot bodies based on how efficiently a controller can learn to use them within a fixed lifetime.
+The goal is to study whether evolutionary pressure on **learnability** can produce morphologies that acquire skills faster.

+The project combines:

+- evolutionary algorithms for robot body design
+- recursive morphology generation
+- MuJoCo simulation
+- Gymnasium-compatible reinforcement learning environments
+- learnability-based fitness metrics
+- parallelized evaluation across populations

 ## Pipeline